DiegelD/CarND-Path-Planning-Project/README.md

  <p></p>

 ## 2) Prediction
 What makes pedictions interesting but also but also challening is its inherntly multi-modal.
-Means for example where will be a non ego car in the next 5ms.
+Means for example where will be a non ego car in the next 5ms (Figure 2 first image).

-Prediction is done in general ether modle based or data driven base.
+Prediction is done in general ether model based or data driven base.
 Latley also Hybride approaches occured.
-Modle base approaches uses mathematicle models to predict the trajectories.
+Model base approaches uses mathematicle models to predict the trajectories.
 Data driven approaches relie on maschine learning an examples to learn from.

 <figure>
  <img src="./readme_data/predication_intro.png" width="360" alt="BehaviourControl" />